bettexproject/bettexnodescript/README.md

 # Bettex coin
-Shell script to install an [Bettex coin masternode](http://bettex.bet/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Bettex coin masternode](http://bettex.bet/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***